Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

     1. Choose the*Controlled Docs*option from the top dropdown and input any information in the fields to narrow the search.

-    2. Select the document from the search results on the right hand side to load the document.
+    2. Select the document from the search results on the right-hand side to load the document.

 #### **Complete TBR Task**